Quantum Spacetime Phenomenology: Introduction and Preliminaries

-We therefore do have a genuine ``quantum-gravity problem", and this problem has been studied for more than 70 years~\cite{stachelearly}.
+We therefore do have a genuine ``quantum-gravity problem'', and this problem has been studied for more than 70~years~\cite{stachelearly}.
 Unfortunately most of this research has been conducted assuming that no guidance could be obtained from experiments.
-But of course, if there is to be a ``science" of the quantum-gravity problem, this problem must be treated just like any other scientific problem, seeking desperately the guidance of experimental facts, and letting those facts take the lead in the development of new concepts.
+But of course, if there is to be a ``science'' of the quantum-gravity problem, this problem must be treated just like any other scientific problem, seeking desperately the guidance of experimental facts, and letting those facts take the lead in the development of new concepts.
 Clearly physicists must hope this works also for the quantum-gravity problem, or else abandon it to the appetites of philosophers.

-It is unfortunately true that there is a certain level of risk that experiments might never give us any clear lead toward quantum gravity, especially if our intuition concerning the role of the tiny Planck length ($L_p \equiv 1/E_p \sim 10^{-35}m$, the inverse of the huge Planck scale in natural units) in setting the magnitude of the characteristic effects of the new theory turns out to be correct.
+It is unfortunately true that there is a certain level of risk that experiments might never give us any clear lead toward quantum gravity, especially if we are correct in expecting that the magnitude of the characteristic effects of the new theory should be set by the tiny Planck length ($\ell_p \equiv 1/E_p \sim 10^{-35}$~m, the inverse of the huge Planck scale in natural units).
 But even if the new effects were really so small we could still try to uncover experimentally some manifestations of quantum gravity.
 This is hard, and there is no guarantee of success, but we must try.
-I shall stress that some degree of optimism could be inspired by considering, for example, the prediction of proton decay within certain modern grandunified theories of particle physics.
-The decay probability for a proton in those theories is really very small, suppressed by the fourth power of the ratio between the mass of the proton and grandunification scale (a scale which is only some three orders of magnitude smaller than the Planck scale), but meaningful experiments have been devised.
+As I shall stress again in later parts of this first section, let me notice here that some degree of optimism could be inspired by considering, for example, the prediction of proton decay within certain modern grandunified theories of particle physics.
+The decay probability for a proton in those theories is really very small, suppressed by the fourth power of the ratio between the mass of the proton and the grandunification scale (a scale which is only some three orders of magnitude smaller than the Planck scale), but meaningful tests of scenarios for proton decay in grandunified theories have been devised.

-While the possibility of a ``quantum gravity phenomenology"~\cite{polonpap} could be considered, on the basis of these arguments, even already in the early days of quantum-gravity research, it is only over the last decade that a significant effort has been directed in this direction.
-My task here is to review the accomplishments and provide some outlook on the development of this quantum-gravity-phenomenology research.